 A hip hinge exercise is one where your movement centers around a hinging motion at the hips.
 Your hips are the fulcrum of the movement, with your legs staying upright and the upper half of your body leaning forward and closer to the ground.

-The hip hinge is one of the human body’s most fundamental movements.
-Many simple, everyday movements involve a hip hinge, such as sitting down in a chair, getting up out of bed or bending over to fold laundry.
+The hip hinge is one of the human body's most fundamental movements.
+You can find a hip hinge movement in many simple, everyday activities, such as sitting down in a chair, getting up out of bed or bending over to fold laundry.

 This extends to most athletic movements, such as running, jumping or climbing.
-In most cases, the hip hinge movement is responsible for most of the power you generate in the movement.
+In most cases, the hip hinge is responsible for most of the power you generate in the action.

 Why is it Important to Learn the Hip Hinge Movement?